willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       and "setFoo" respectively, then adding a new setter method called "putBar" is clearly inconsistent.

-2.1.3 Tersely abbreviated or cryptic or names **should** be avoided.
-However, common acronyms and jargon that are well understood by team members **may** be used.
+2.1.3 Tersely abbreviated or cryptic names **should** be avoided.
+However, common acronyms and jargon that are well understood by team members and users **may** be used.

 --------------
 2.2 File names